vlzware/stide/README.md

 USAGE:

-1. get [this archive] (https://github.com/holodon/hips/hips_bin.tar.gz) with the binaries (compiled on slackware 14.2 x64) OR
+1. get this archive: (https://github.com/holodon/hips/raw/master/hips_bin.tar.gz) with the binaries (compiled on slackware 14.2 x64) OR

 - compile with (*)
     'make'